kuzzleio/documentation/src/sdk-reference/js/6/collection/truncate/index.md

 # truncate

-Remove all documents from a collection while keeping the associated mapping.
+Removes all documents from a data collection, while keeping the associated mapping.

-It is faster than deleting all documents from a collection.

 ## Arguments